Ernest Cherrington: Ohio Anti-Saloon League

 In 1901, Cherrington joined the Ohio Anti-Saloon League, who was the leading organization lobbying the prohibition in the United States in the early 20th century.
 Cherrington would then climb the ladders within the organization and find himself becoming the assistant superintendent of the Ohio Anti-Saloon League, and then finally being promoted to the superintendent of the Washington Anti-Saloon League.

+Later life

+Cherrington died from cancer in Columbus, Ohio, on March 13, 1950.